 Modern Techniques Make Scarring Virtually Undetectable

-Blurry Vision - Dr. Newman sometimes applies an ointment to lubricate and protect the eyes, and this can temporarily blur your vision.
+- Blurry Vision: Dr. Newman applies an ointment to lubricate and protect the eyes.
+This can temporarily blur your vision.

-Tightness in the Area of Surgery - An effect of swelling, this usually diminishes quickly.
+- Tightness in the Area of Surgery: A result of post-surgical swelling, this usually diminishes quickly.

-Discomfort - Some discomfort is common to many cosmetic procedures.
-Discomfort from eyelid surgery is usually minimal.
+- Discomfort: Some pain is common to many cosmetic procedures.
+However, the discomfort from eyelid surgery is usually minimal.

 The Day of Eyelid Surgery

 Elevating your head and applying cold compresses to the eyes will help to minimize swelling from blepharoplasty.
-It is particularly important to rest with your head up at this point.
+It is particularly important to rest with your head up.

-Bruising in the area around the eyes increases to a point then fades.
-You may experience blurred vision, excess tears or dry eyes, itchiness in the area, or sensitivity to light.
-Makeup can be used to conceal discoloration.
-Stitches will be removed or will have dissolved during this time.
-You can return to ordinary activity, but strenuous activities or actions that put the eyes at risk should be avoided.
+Bruising in the area around the eyes will increase up to a point and then fade.
+However, you can use makeup to conceal discoloration.
+You may also experience blurred vision, excess tears or dry eyes, itchiness in the area, or sensitivity to light.

-Most eyelid surgery patients are pleased with their blepharoplasty experience and their new invigorated appearance.
-It is normal to feel more confident in professional and social engagements.
-Most people may not realize that you have undergone a surgical procedure, but may comment that you look happier and more energetic.
+Virtualy all patients are pleased with their blepharoplasty experience and their new invigorated appearance.
+In fact, greater confidence in one's appearance can often lend itself to greater confidence in professional and social engagements.
+Most people will not realize that you have undergone a surgical procedure but may comment that you look younger, healthier and better rested.

-The cost of eyelid surgery, or blepharoplasty, varies depending on your choice of surgeon, the extent of surgery you require, the purpose of your surgery, and other factors.
-Functional blepharoplasty procedures can remove excess skin that may be obstructing your field of vision.
-Because it can improve your vision, insurance plans may contribute to the cost.
-Blepharoplasty performed for cosmetic purposes can provide a dramatic aesthetic enhancement, but is not covered by insurance.
+The cost of eyelid surgery depends on your choice of surgeon, the extent of surgery, the purpose of your surgery, and a number of other factors.
+For example, functional blepharoplasty procedures can remove excess skin obstructing your field of vision.
+Because this is intended to improve your vision, insurance plans may cover part of the cost.
+In contrast, blepharoplasty performed for cosmetic purposes can provide a dramatic aesthetic enhancement but is not covered by insurance.

-Treatment at our practice for either upper or lower blepharoplasty costs about $3,000 for both sides, and about $5,000 for upper and lower on both sides.
+On average, though, an upper or lower blepharoplasty costs about $3,000 for both sides, and about $6,000 for upper and lower on both sides.
 More information on your estimated blepharoplasty cost will be explained during a consultation with Dr. Fredric Newman.